beegee-tokyo/WisBlock-API-V2/README.md

 # Changelog
 [Code releases](CHANGELOG.md)

+- 2025-10-23 Add RAK3401/RAK3401
+   - Add RAK3401/RAK3401 support for RAK13300 and RAK13302 LoRa transceiver modules
+  # _IMPORTANT:_
+  _**RAK3400/RAK3401 support works only when using PlatformIO.
+ArduinoIDE is not supported at the moment**_
 - 2025-08-26 Fix AT+JOIN
   - Add command without parameter to just joine
 - 2025-06-22 Fix RAK3112 BLE LED control